C U M E M E

 CMEMME performs traditional Arabic, Persian, Turkish, Greek and other music from the Middle East (aka Near East).
-Ensemble rehearsals consist of learning and analyzing instruments and repertoire from the folk, popular and classical genres, and several performances are given throughout the semester.
+Ensemble rehearsals consist of learning instruments and repertoire from the folk, popular and classical genres, and several performances are given throughout the semester.

 The presence of CUMEME has created a growing interest in music from the Middle East, as well as a network of friends who share a love of the music.
 Cornell's diverse student population makes it possible for CUMEME to explore a wide variety of music.
 The ensemble's membership includes Ithaca residents, Cornell students and faculty of diverse nationalities and cultures, who all contribute by assisting with translations, gathering recordings, and coaching the non-native speakers with diction for singing.
 CMEMME also collaborates on events with student cultural groups to bring music to a wider audience on campus.

 The Cornell University Middle Eastern Music Ensemble has been supported by Cornell SAFC, the Department of Near Eastern Studies, the Music Department, and the Martin Hatch Foundation, and organized by the Mediterranean Initiative of the Cornell Institute for European Studies.

 Instruments played by CUMEME members have included oud (fretless lute), saz, qanun (zither),

 nay (cane flute), violin, viola, cello, bass, keman (a type of violin), mandolin, guitar, voice, many percussion instruments

 such as tabla (goblet drum), riq (tambourine), darbouka, djembe,

 and duf (frame drum), as well as Arabic accordion,

 (click on the links above to learn more about the traditional instruments)

 Some instruments are available to registered Cornell students for short-term loan.